davidleathers113/indexforge/CONTRIBUTING.md

 - What you expected would happen
 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-## Use a Consistent Coding Style

-- Use Black for Python code formatting
-- Use isort for import sorting
-- Follow PEP 8 guidelines
-- Run pre-commit hooks before committing

 ## License